Ascend/AscendSpeed/examples/llama/README_en.md

 CHECKPOINT=./model_weights/
 ```
 *Note that if you do not load weights for pre-training, remove the `--load` parameter from the training script*
+*Note that if you use the instruction dataset, add the `--is-instruction-dataset` parameter from the training script, otherwise please remove the parameter*

 7. Launch LLaMA-7B/13B pre-training script.